dy/piezo/docs/r&d.md

   * ? make it an alternative to semic? semic is too noisy as separator, eg. (a,b,c; ^+1) → (a,b,c. ^+1)
     + keeps natural aesthethics.
   * ? make it indicator of "return" statement?
-  * ? make it indicator of "end pipe"?
+  * ? make it indicator of "end pipeline"?
   * ? make it null literal?
     + works as "end function without result" a -> b().
     + works as fn args as `a(b,.,c,.,e)`
+      - sheer redundance
+  * ? it can act both as "return" and "save state" indicator for scoped blocks.
+    + enforces semicolons and adds clarity.

 ## [x] State management → function state identified by callsite